lanui/BPassword/README.md

 ### Version 1.0.0

-> fork from chrome v2.0.0, no injet scripts
+> fork from chrome v2.0.0, no inject content scripts

 > > Features